UWMadisonUcomm/devblog/_posts/2013-10-07-introducing-jekyll.markdown

 lede: "Simple Static Sites"
 ---

-And so, in the world of bloated CMSs (we're looking at you, [WordPress](http://www.wordpress.org)), a new alternative (re-)emerges: plain-text driven static websites.
+And so, in the world of bloated CMSs (we're looking at you, [WordPress](http://www.wordpress.org)), a new alternative (re-)emerges: plain-text-driven, static websites.

-Enter [Jekyll](http://jekyllrb.com/), a ruby-based, light-weight, markdown-friendly framework for creating static blogs and sites right in your favorite text editor.
+Enter [Jekyll](http://jekyllrb.com/), a Ruby-based, light-weight, Markdown-friendly framework for creating static blogs and sites right in your favorite text editor.

 ## So, what is Jekyll?
 In a few words, Jekyll is an open-source framework that helps you generate the static files you need for your site (HTML, CSS and JavaScript).
 By doing this, you avoid having your site build pages on the fly (like WordPress and Drupal), which can add processing time, make your site slow, and overall, run a bunch of crap that can make your site vulnerable.
-Also, by having your site be static, you free yourself from the hassle of having to constantly upgrade your CMS or platform (e.g., Rails).
+Also, by having your site be static, you free yourself from the hassle of having to constantly upgrade your CMS or framework (e.g., Rails). [__ED NOTE:__ It might be helpful here to talk about what kinds of sites Jekyll is well-suited for?]

 ## Features

 - Markdown
   - You can use [Markdown](http://daringfireball.net/projects/markdown/), a text-to-html converter, to write your posts.
-The beauty of markdown isn't only that it frees you from having to deal with HTML tags, but it makes your text editor become, well, a _text editor_.
+The beauty of Markdown isn't only that it frees you from having to deal with HTML tags, but it makes your text editor become, well, a _text editor_.

 - Basic templating
   - Jekyll supports (in fact, enforces) the use of templates to simplify the management of your files.
 It also neatly separates your posts, so you can focus on your content right away.

-- Liquid Markup
+- Liquid template engine
   - Need to generate some lists, include files, and add some conditionals?
-No problem: Jekyll uses [Liquid Markup](http://wiki.shopify.com/Liquid), a simple markup language that allows you to build simple structures and display content.
+No problem: Jekyll uses the [Liquid template engine](http://wiki.shopify.com/Liquid), a simple language that allows you to build simple structures and display content.

 - No databases
   - Since your content is stores in static text files, you don't need to use databases.
 Isn't that neat?

-- GitHub Integration
+- GitHub integration
-  - Jekyll is supported by GitHub pages.
+  - Jekyll is supported by GitHub Pages.
 In fact, you can get your own, [free site hosted in GitHub using Jekyll as your templating platform](https://help.github.com/articles/using-jekyll-with-pages)

 ## Getting started

 ### Install Jekyll
-- Open Terminal in your computer
+- Open Terminal in your computer [__ED NOTE:__ need to address Windows here; this URL is the page Jekyll refers Windowsto.
+Jekyll does not officially document using Windows ]
 - Install the Jekyll gem

 ```bash